 Agriculture Class 10 Notes Concept

-- Primitive subsistence farming is characterised by small and scattered landholdings and use of primitive tools.
-The farmers do not use fertilisers and high-yielding varieties of seeds.
+(3) Primitive subsistence farming is characterised by small and scattered landholdings and use of primitive tools.
+The farmers do not use fertilizers and high-yielding varieties of seeds.

-- Intensive subsistence farming is carried out in the areas with high population pressure on land.
-Irrigation, fertilisers and pesticides are used to get maximum output from limited land.
+(4) Intensive subsistence farming is carried out in the areas with high population pressure on land.
+Irrigation, fertilizers and pesticides are used to get maximum output from limited land.
 Various machines are introduced.